-Not all ASCII characters can be generated using normal keyboard operation, but you are able to generate these characters using their specific ASCII codes.
+Not all ASCII characters can be generated using normal keyboard operation, but you can generate these characters using their specific ASCII codes.

-- Hold down the ALT key. - Using the numeric keypad, type the ASCII code of the character you require. - 3.
-Release ALT the ASCII character will appear on the display screen.
+- 1. Hold down the ALT key. - 2.
+Using the numeric keypad, type the ASCII code of the character you require. - 3.
+Release ALT.
+The ASCII character appears on the display screen.

-Optical disc drives
+Optical disc drive

-The computer may be installed with a DVD Super Multi drive or Blu-rayTM Writer drive (BDXLTM).
+Some models will be installed with a DVD Super Multi drive or Blu-rayTM Writer drive.
 When the computer is accessing an optical disc, the indicator on the drive glows.